eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.astro/README.md

 ## Discovery

-You can use the auto discovery if you have a location set in "Configuration - System - Regional Settings - Location".
-This will automatically create a "Local Sun" and a "Local Moon" item for this location.
+If you have a location set (see for ex.
+PaperUI: "Configuration - System - Regional Settings - Location"), this will automatically create a "Local Sun" and a "Local Moon" item for this location.

 If you change your system location the background discovery detects this change and applies it to the "Local Sun" and a "Local Moon" items automatically.